oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/inline-editing.rst

 Enable Inline Editing on a Grid
 -------------------------------

-To enable inline editing on a grid, do the following:
+To enable inline editing on a grid:

-- Go to the datagrid yml
+1. Navigate to the datagrid.yml file.
-- Add the following lines into the datagrid configuration
+2. Add the following lines to the datagrid configuration:

 .. code-block:: yaml

     datagrids:
         {grid-uid}: